ben-denham/python-eda/tutorial_1/tutorial.md

 In this tutorial you will:

 1. Learn how to run Python code in Jupyter notebooks
-2. Load the CSV of Airbnb listings into a Pandas DataFrame
+2. Load a CSV file of Airbnb listings into a Pandas DataFrame
 3. Use Pandas methods to calculate summary statistics of listing attributes
 4. Use Plotly to produce simple plots to visualise the listings